Stocks on Wall Street waver, clinging to gains for the week

 The weak showing follows a two-day rally that helped erase a slump earlier in the week.
 Investors have been facing similar choppiness throughout September as they try to gauge how the economy will continue its recovery.

-Roughly 60% of stocks in the S&P 500 rose.
+Slightly more stocks in the S&P 500 rose.
 Weakness in technology stocks was offsetting gains by banks and industrial companies.
-The index is holding on to a 0.4% gain for the week.
+The index is holding on to a 0.2% gain for the week.

 Bond yields continued rising.
 The yield on the 10-year Treasury rose to 1.45% from 1.41% late Thursday.
 The yield was at 1.31% late Monday.

 Worries over troubled Chinese real estate developer Evergrande are also weighing on sentiment.
 Some Chinese banks on Friday disclosed what they are owed by Evergrande, seeking to dispel fears of financial turmoil as it struggles under $310 billion in debt.
-Evergrande's announcement that it was making a payment due Thursday helped to ease some worries.
+Evergrande has said it negotiated details of an interest payment due Thursday to banks and other bondholders in China but gave no details.
+The company has yet to say whether it will make an $83.5 million payment that was due Thursday on a bond abroad.

 Markets in Europe fell and markets in Asia were mostly lower, though Japan's Nikkei 225 rose 2.1%.